kimptoc/wowactivityfeed/readme.txt

 TODO

+- do all in memory?  only persist registered/latest item from armory? limit history to n'entries...

+- twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
+- fb to twitter, ok?

+- home page - show all (?) registered and last 20 (?) changes across all. page background of faded (random) warcraft poster -- and number of armory calls made

 - save log messages to db in capped collection
 - fix tests, wowSpec failing too much, refactor wow.coffee

-- limit history saved
 - cache latest info in memory

-- cron seems to fallover sometimes - thrown error?

-- twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
-- fb to twitter, ok?

-- limited results are missing guild object...

-- do all in memory?  only persist registered/latest item from armory? limit history to n'entries...

-- numbers for last hour
-- number of actual/real results (is it calls less errors and non-mod?)
-- time of most real update
-- mongo db version

-- save count of calls per load, with date saved

-- home page - show all (?) registered and last 20 (?) changes across all. page background of faded (random) warcraft poster -- and number of armory calls made

 BUGS